byui-cse/cse212-csharp/docs/lesson10/prepare.md

 * What is the purpose of the data structure?
 * What is the performance of the data structure (you will need to talk about big O notation)?
 * What kind of problems can be solved using the data structure?
-* How would the data structure be used in CSharp (in some cases you will need to discuss recursion)?
+* How would the data structure be used in C# (in some cases you will need to discuss recursion)?
 * What kind of errors are common when using the data structure?
 * ...

 This list of questions is not an exhaustive list but will be helpful to get you started.

-To help you visualize what this project requires, a complete [CSharp Fundamentals Tutorial](https://github.com/byui-cse/cse212-csharp/blob/master/CSharpFundamentals/0-welcome.md) example written in Markdown has been provided.
-This example covers three fundamental topics in CSharp programming: decisions, loops, and functions.
-Please note that your tutorial will not be on these basic CSharp topics.
+To help you visualize what this project requires, a complete [C# Fundamentals Tutorial](https://github.com/byui-cse/cse212-csharp/blob/master/CSharpFundamentals/0-welcome.md) example written in Markdown has been provided.
+This example covers three fundamental topics in C# programming: decisions, loops, and functions.
+Please note that your tutorial will not be on these basic C# topics.
 Your tutorial will be on data structures as described in project requirements shown in the previous section.
 The structure of this example tutorial follows the project requirements for structure, technical depth, and sample problems.

 ### Using Markdown Language
 The Markdown language is commonly used to develop documentation.
 The purpose of requiring Markdown for your tutorial is to give you experience using this language.
 Using a simple editor and the knowledge of a little bit of syntax, you can create documents with headers, bulleted lists, links, bold text, tables and pictures.
 A common place to see Markdown documents is in GitHub repositories.
 The link above for the example tutorial was shown to you in GitHub.
 GitHub automatically interprets the Markdown file and displays as intended.